datastaxdevs/workshop-streaming-game/README.md

 The client lets you customize your player name and gives you a unique player ID.

 It also needs the address to reach the API.
-Now, if you are running locally you would be good to go, but since we are working within Gitpod you have to adapt the "API Location" to reflect the Gitpod-provided domain.
+Now, if you are running locally you would be simply find the API at `ws://localhost:8000`, but since we are working within Gitpod it is necessary to modify the "API Location" to reflect the Gitpod-provided domain.

-You can either run the command `gp url 8000 | sed s/https/wss/` and copy the output or simply take the client address as in the example above and replace `3000` with `8000` (the API listen on port 8000), and `https` with `wss` (we are using the secure Websocket protocol).
-Your API Location will look something like:
+Fortunately, the client does that for you and the field is pre-filled with a Websocket address corresponding to the API running in your Gitpod instance.

-    wss://8000-tan-swallow-2yz174hp.ws-eu17.gitpod.io
+> To obtain the above, in any case, you can either run the command `gp url 8000 | sed s/https/wss/` and copy the output or simply take the client address as in the example above and replace `3000` with `8000` (the API listen on port 8000), and `https` with `wss` (we are using the secure Websocket protocol).
+Your API Location will look something like `wss://8000-tan-swallow-2yz174hp.ws-eu17.gitpod.io`.

 You can finally click "Enter game".
 At this point the client establishes Websocket connections to the API, after which you will see your player appear